NMR evidence for an antisite-induced magnetic moment on Bi in a topological insulator heterostructure MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$: Introduction

 Magnetically ordered topological insulators have attracted a great deal of attention during last decade.
 A combination of topologically protected surface metallic state and intrinsic magnetic order provides excellent ground for investigating Axion Insulating States and Quantum Anomalous Hall Effect (QAHE) \cite{Mogi17,Haldane88}.
 The possibility of realizing QAHE in zero external magnetic field is particularly sought after as a bridge to develop low power consumption materials and devices \cite{Hirahara17,Gong17,Huang17}.
-Following several theoretical predictions and first experimental confirmation it has been demonstrated that that MnBi$_2$Te$_4$ -- the first intrinsic magnetic topological insulator -- is a great platform to investigate those elusive physical phenomena \cite{Aliev19,Otrokov19,Otrokov19PRL, Gong19,Li19,Li20,He20,Akhgar22,Gao21}.
+Following several theoretical predictions and first experimental confirmation it has been demonstrated that that MnBi$_2$Te$_4$ (MBT) -- the first intrinsic magnetic topological insulator -- is a great platform to investigate those elusive physical phenomena \cite{Aliev19,Otrokov19,Otrokov19PRL, Gong19,Li19,Li20,He20,Akhgar22,Gao21}.

-MnBi$_2$Te$_4$ (often referred to as MBT) crystalizes in a rhombohedral layered structure with the space group $R\bar3m$ and has the following lattice parameters $a=4.332$ $\AA$ and $c=42.979$ $\AA$ \cite{Lee13}.
-It is a derivative of Bi$_2$Te$_3$ – an intensely studied non-magnetic topological insulator.
-In MnBi$_2$Te$_4$ the hexagonally arranged monoatomic layers are stacked along the c-direction [0001] in the sequence Te – Bi – Te – Mn – Te – Bi – Te, forming a septuple layer blocks (SL) as shown in Fig. 1(a).
-The subsequent SLs are weakly bonded by van der Waals forces, giving a possibility of interlacing the SL blocks with several layers of an isostructural Bi$_2$Te$_3$.
+MnBi$_2$Te$_4$ crystalizes in a rhombohedral layered structure with the space group $R\bar3m$ and has the following lattice parameters $a=4.332$ $\AA$ and $c=42.979$ $\AA$ \cite{Lee13}.
+It is a derivative of Bi$_2$Te$_3$ (BT) – an intensely studied non-magnetic topological insulator.
+In MBT the hexagonally arranged monoatomic layers are stacked along the c-direction [0001] in the sequence Te – Bi – Te – Mn – Te – Bi – Te, forming a septuple layer (SL) as shown in Fig. 1(a).
+The subsequent septuple layers are weakly bonded by van der Waals forces, giving a possibility of interlacing them with several layers of an isostructural BT.
 Such heterostructures - denoted as MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$ exhibit a variety of the long-range magnetic ordering, creating a tunable platform of different topological states of matter \cite{Klimovskikh20,Wu20}.
-They consist of the magnetic septuplets (SLs) alternating with non-magnetic quintuple layers (QLs) of Bi$_2$Te$_3$ (Te – Bi – Te – Bi –Te).
+They consist of the magnetic septuplets alternating with non-magnetic quintuple layers (QL) of Bi$_2$Te$_3$ (Te – Bi – Te – Bi –Te).
 The $n$ number in the formula denotes a number of the QLs separating the subsequent SLs.